Reptop/Hotel-DataBase-System/README.md

 # Hotel-DataBase-System
-This is C program for a hotel database thingy
+This is C program for a hotel database thingy.
+This could definitely be done in a better way.